samuelbsoares/RippleDrive/README.md

 # Riple Drive
 Langara Software Developers Project

-These Python scripts were created to read values from two different gyroscopes, proccess it, and send all the data through the internet.
+These Python scripts were created to read data from two different gyroscopes, proccess it, and send all the data through the internet.